The 17th EGC is pleased to welcome three keynote speakers.

 Alfonso San Miguel is full professor at the Department of Natural Systems and Resources, Polytechnic University of Madrid.
 He is a member of the Spanish Society of Pastures (President between 2010-2014) and the Spanish Society of Geobotany.
 He is also the Director of the National Parks Chair.
 His research topic is management and conservation of natural and semi-natural grasslands and rangelands and their associated biodiversity: flora and fauna.
 Some of his latest works deal with typology of natural and semi-natural grasslands in Spain, Types of Habitats of Community Interest and wild ungulate carrying capacity and management in Natural Protected Areas.

-In his keynote lecture in EGC 2020, San Miguel will offer an overview of the diversity of natural and semi-natural grasslands in Spain and their associated biodiversity, and on their conservation status after the changes in their management during the last decades.
+Spain is a country with an amazing diversity of natural and semi-natural grasslands.
+Most of them are included in old cultural landscapes and/or High nature value (HNV) farmland.
+That is why their conservation, and that of their associated biodiversity (flora, fauna, habitats of Community interest), requires suitable management.
+In his keynote lecture, Professor San Miguel will present an overview of the diversity of natural and semi-natural grasslands in Spain and their associated biodiversity, and also address their conservation status after changes in management during the last decades.

 Institute of Botany, Slovak Academy of Sciences